 - The Atlantic salmon subsistence fisheries in Labrador take place in estuaries and coastal areas using gillnets and are considered to be mixed stock fisheries.
-The majority of the salmon harvests in these fisheries take place in fishing locations categorized as estuaries with a reduced potential to intercept salmon from non-local stocks. - The management of these fisheries includes a number of conditions related to gear, seasons, weekly fishery closures, carcass tagging of harvested salmon, a logbook program for reporting catches, a limit on total harvest using tags, and a prohibition on sales of Atlantic salmon. - Reported annual harvests of salmon have ranged from 15.6 t to 42.4 t during 2000 to 2016, representing between 4,800 to 11,100 small salmon and 1,400 to 6,400 large salmon annually.
-The reported harvests in any year have been less than the maximum tags available for these fisheries. - Sampling of the fishery catches has taken place every year since 2006 by the members and officers of the aboriginal communities involved in the fisheries and the information and data shared with Fisheries and Oceans Canada. - A recently developed genetic baseline of salmon populations in eastern North America can accurately resolve the origin of salmon to twelve regional groups, with most rivers in Labrador associated to a Labrador Central regional group.
-This group covers rivers in all Salmon Fishing Areas (1A, 1B, 2, 14B) of Labrador. - Genetic analyses of the regional contributions of Atlantic salmon to the sampled catches in the Labrador subsistence fisheries for 2006 to 2016 indicate that the large majority (93% to 99%) of the samples assigned to the Labrador Central regional group.
-Resolution at a finer spatial scale and ultimately to individual river of origin is not possible at this time with the current genetic markers. - Funding to support the analysis of 2017 and 2018 fishery samples has been secured and the results will be reported to ICES and NASCO as they become available.
+The majority of the salmon harvests in these fisheries take place in fishing locations categorized as estuaries with a reduced potential to intercept salmon from non-local stocks. - The three Indigenous groups with Food, Social, and Ceremonial fisheries in Labrador include Nunatsiavut Government (8700 tags), Innu Nation (2500 tags) and NunatuKavut Community Council (6400 tags). - The management of these fisheries includes a number of conditions related to gear, seasons, weekly fishery closures, carcass tagging of harvested salmon, a logbook program for reporting catches, a limit on total harvest using tags, and a prohibition on sales of Atlantic salmon. - Reported annual harvests of salmon have ranged from 15.6 t to 42.4 t during 2000 to 2017, representing between 4,800 to 11,100 small salmon and 1,400 to 6,400 large salmon annually.
+The reported harvests in any year have been less than the maximum tags available for these fisheries.
+Reported harvest in 2017 was 39.5 t. - Sampling of the fishery catches has taken place every year since 2006 by the members and officers of the Indigenous communities involved in the fisheries and the information and data shared with Fisheries and Oceans Canada (DFO). - A genetic baseline of salmon populations in eastern North America can accurately resolve the origin of salmon to twelve regional groups, with most rivers in Labrador associated to a Labrador Central regional group.
+This group covers rivers in all Salmon Fishing Areas (1A, 1B, 2, 14B) of Labrador. - Genetic analyses of the regional contributions of Atlantic salmon to the sampled catches in the Labrador subsistence fisheries for 2006 to 2017 indicate that the large majority (93% to 99%) of the samples assigned to the Labrador Central regional group.
+Some USA origin salmon were identified from samples in 2017; samples were from Salmon Fishing Area 2 and both fish were in the large salmon category.
+Estimated harvest of USA origin salmon in 2017 was 41 salmon (10th to 90th percentile range 9 to 113 fish). - Funding to support the analysis of 2018 and 2019 fishery samples has been secured and the results will be reported to ICES and NASCO as they become available.